open-telemetry/opentelemetry-specification/specification/api-tracing.md

 ### GetDescription

 Returns the description of this `Status`.
+Languages should follow their usual conventions on whether to return `null` or an empty string here if no description was given.

 ### GetIsOk

-Returns false if this `Status` represents an error, else returns true.
+Returns true if the canonical code of this `Status` is `Ok`, otherwise false.

 ## SpanKind